Venkata Rayar

-Venkata Rayar was an Indian administrator who served as the Diwan of Cochin kingdom from 1856 to 1860.
+Venkata Rayar aka Venkat Rao was an Indian administrator who served as the Diwan of Cochin kingdom from 1856 to 1860 under the regime of Maharaja Ravi Varma IV.
 He became Diwan in 1856 on the sudden death of the then Diwan, T. Sankara Warrier.
-He was highly unpopular for his repressive policies.
-Eventually, delegation of popular citizens from Cochin met the Governor of Madras and submitted a memorandum requesting his removal.
-On the orders of the Governor of Madras, the then king of Cochin removed Venkata Rayar and replaced him with T. Sankunni Menon.
+He was known to be an able and strict administrator who brought in sweeping changes being well respected, despite opposition and political interferences.